 Use all the resources available to you and consider whether you want to hire friends or family members.
-Using people you know can make the process easier but it can also be tough on your relationship with that person.
+Using people you know can make the process easier, but it can also be tough on your relationship with that person.
 You can also check the CDASS Attendant Directory.
-This is an online database managed by Consumer Direct that lists Attendants looking for work.
+This is an online database that lists attendants looking for work.

 Recruiting is the most important step in the hiring process.
-Below are the steps in the order they will occur during your recruiting process.
+We have listed the steps for you in the order they will occur during your recruiting process.
 Use this as a checklist or outline; it is completely up to you.

-☐ Create a job description.
+- Create a job description.

-☐ Create a job advertisement.
+- Create a job advertisement.

-☐ Post a job advertisement.
+- Post a job advertisement.

-☐ Check the CDASS Attendant Directory.
+- Check the CDASS Attendant Directory.

-☐ Screen potential Attendants.
+- Screen potential Attendants.

-☐ Interview Attendants.
+- Interview Attendants.

-☐ Check references.
+- Check references.

-☐ Select employees.
+- Select employees.